lucascr91/brecht_0.0.2/README.md

 #### Further information

-Besides this README file, this repository also contains a TASKS files whose main intent is to list all the tasks that must be achieved in order to finish the project.
+Besides the files README, IMPROVEMENTS, and REQUIREMENTS, this repository also contains a TASKS files whose main intent is to list the tasks to be done in the current stage of the project development.
 If you are considering to be a contributor of Brecht 0.0.2, please take a look at the remaining tasks.

 This game relies heavily on the python module [Spacy](https://spacy.io/)